sigopt/sigopt-server/DEPENDENCIES.md

 We use postgres 11.2 as the DBMS for most of our persistent data.
 The `"db":{}` section of the config file points at the DB.
-The database is initially set up by running `python -m zigopt.utils.create_database PATH_TO_CONFIG_FILE`.
+The database is initially set up by running `python -m zigopt.utils.create_database`.
 `--fake-data` will populate the database with placeholder data, but it critically creates a user with email `owner@sigopt.ninja` and password `owner` which can be used to invite other users.